A bucket list is a list of everything that you want to be, do, have, and experience in life.

 You solve the puzzle by returning each face to one color.
 The Rubik’s Cube has been perplexing both kids and adults for over three decades, and solving one will give you a great sense of accomplishment.

 34. Learn to Play Chess.
 Chess is a game of strategy which can be played by people of all ages.
 Studies have concluded that playing chess raises IQ scores, strengthens problem solving skills, enhances memory and fosters creative thinking.
-In addition, it’s not just for the academically-minded; chess can be played at many different standards.
+In addition, it’s not just for the academically-minded; chess can be played at many different levels.

 35. Learn to Juggle.
 Juggling is a great combination of physical activity, brain stimulation, and visual stimulation.
 Not only is juggling entertaining, but it also helps to improve focus and coordination.
 Juggling can even be used as a method of active meditation, since the concentration required for juggling can help you to quiet down your inner mind chatter and focus on the present moment.